Prthmsh7/Giggle/README.md

-# Hooper
+# Giggle
-This repository contains all the files of my final project "Hooper" for CS50's Introduction to Computer Science.
+This repository contains all the files of my final project "Giggle" for CS50's Introduction to Computer Science.